-The Group provides a range of benefits to employees, including annual bonus arrangements, paid holiday arrangements and defined contribution pension plans i.
-Short-term benefits ii.
-Defined contribution pension plan
+The Group provides a range of penefits to employees, including annual ponus arrangements, paid holiday arrangements and defined contribution pension plans.

+i.
+Short-term benefits

-Short- term benefits including noliday pay and other similar non-monetary benefits, are recognised as an expense in the period in which the service is received.
+Short- term benefits including holiday bay and other similar non-monetary benefits, are recognised as an expense in the period in which the service is received.